MislavJaksic/College-Labs/APR/README.md

 ### Labs

-Tasks which I had to solve to pass the course.
+Tasks which I had to solve and algorithms I had to implement to pass the course.

 ### Lectures

 A collection of notes I made during the lecture.
-The lectures are in Croatian and so are the notes.
+The notes are written in Croatian.